caiosabarros/encode-club-bootcamp/README.md

 # Attack Vectors:

+## Phantom Functions:
 Phantom functions is a function that is not defined in a contract, but it is however called anyways and `DOES NOT REVERT`.
 For example, the ERC20 WETH token does not have the `permit()` standard function as some others ERC20 tokens, however, if called, it doesn't revert.
+It looks like these functions don't compile anymore - at least in Remix the unexisting function makes the compiler to throw an error.
+However, they may exist in DeFi protocols that handle integration of many tokens.

 # Lecture Notes from the Expert Solidity Encode Bootcamp: